seanbreckenridge/ttally/P_README.md

 `ttally` is an interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to JSON

-Currently, I use this to store info like whenever I drink water/shower/my current weight periodically
+Currently, I use this to store info like whenever I eat something/drink water/shower/my current weight periodically

 Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to save information to JSON files